Why should I study this course?

 What will the course prepare me for?

 This course provides you with the skills, knowledge and experience to study an arts-related degree or to pursue a career in the fashion and textile industry.
+Each year £80 billion is generated by creative people in the Art and Design industry, so there is plenty of opportunity to find work after finishing your education.

 At least 4 hrs of independent study each; our studios are always open for you to work in your study time.
 You will be given advice on what to do during your independent study time but it will involve tasks such as reading, preparing for your lessons and continuing to develop your sketchbook work in progress.
 You will also be expected to access our VLE on a regular basis to support your learning and collect resources via Pinterest and other research sources.